2023 Conference – Tampa

 • The Rev. Canon Walter Brownridge, Canon for Cultural Transformation in the Diocese of Vermont, on “Healing amid the Legacies of Racism and Colonialism”

-This is the first in-person Global Mission Conference since 2019.
+This was the first in-person Global Mission Conference since 2019.
 The 2020 conference was canceled because of the pandemic, and the 2021 on creation care and the 2022 conference on women in mission were held online only.
-Networking opportunities will abound Tampa, including for healthcare missioners, groups working in Haiti, and the newly appointed Diocesan Global Mission Advocates.
-Plenary talks will be accessible online.
+Networking opportunities abounded Tampa, including for healthcare missioners, groups working in Haiti, and the newly appointed Diocesan Global Mission Advocates.

 Location and Accommodation